arturkorra/bookstore/README.md

  The application can handle some custom exceptions.

+ When the application starts if DB is empty some data will be loaded.

  I hope I have covered everything required for this task in the right way.